Lawrence University Sexual Misconduct Policy and Title IX

 - Making a report to other college employees (e.g., Responsible Employees or Campus Securities Authority designees: staff, faculty, Residence Life, campus security, or a student).

 All University employees (with the exception of Confidential Resources) who become aware of incidents or allegations of sexual misconduct are Responsible Employees.
 University employees include Resident Life Advisors (RLAs).
-Responsible Employees have a responsibility to report the matter to the Title IX Coordinator.
-All Lawrence University employees are encouraged to completed yearly Title IX training, as well as Bystander Intervention.
+Responsible Employees must report the matter to the Title IX Coordinator.
+All Lawrence University employees are encouraged to completed yearly Title IX training as well as Bystander Intervention training.

-If the complainant would prefer to remain confidential, a report can be made to one of the University’s Confidential Resources, Counselors in the Wellness Center or the Campus Advocate, or the Dean of Spiritual and Religious Life: https://www.lawrence.edu/students/share/about-share.
+The person who reports that she/he/they have been subjected to discrimination, harassment, or related retaliation (referred to as the complainant) may choose to speak to one of the University’s Confidential Resources, Counselors in the Wellness Center or the Campus Advocate, or the Dean of Spiritual and Religious Life: https://www.lawrence.edu/students/share/about-share.

 The Title IX Coordinator is NOT a Confidential Resource.

-Any Lawrence University community member who believes that she/he/they have been subjected to discrimination prohibited by Title IX, or to whom the University has failed to meet its Title IX obligations, may bring the concern to the attention of the University Title IX Coordinator.
+Any Lawrence University community member who believes that she/he/they have been subjected to discrimination prohibited by Title IX, or to whom the University has failed to meet its Title IX obligations may bring the concern to the attention of the Title IX Coordinator.

-The Lawrence University Title IX Coordinator has the authority to initiate an investigation based on allegations of discrimination, prohibited by Title IX, even absent the filing of a formal grievance, or after its subsequent withdrawal.
-In such a circumstance, the University Title IX Coordinator will take all reasonable steps to investigate and respond to the matter in a manner that is informed by the complainant’s articulated concerns.
+The Title IX Coordinator has the authority to initiate an investigation based on allegations of discrimination prohibited by Title IX, even absent the filing of a formal complaint or after its subsequent withdrawal.
+In such a circumstance, the Title IX Coordinator will take all reasonable steps to investigate and respond to the matter in a manner that is informed by the complainant’s concerns.

 In addition, on some occasions, the University may need to move forward with a response regardless of the complainant’s preference.
 A request for confidentiality or no action will be considered in the dual contexts of: